-The Communist Party (SFIC) (Section Francaise de l'Internationale Communiste) At its birth in 1921, the CP is an heterogeneous formation where petit-bourgeois pacifists can rub shoulders with revolutionary syndicalists.
+At its birth in 1921, the CP is an heterogeneous formation where petit-bourgeois pacifists can rub shoulders with revolutionary syndicalists.
 Many do not fully understand the implications of their adhesion to the Komintern which, within a few years, shapes the party into a docile instrument of Moscow.
-The general secretary, Frossard, leaves the party in January, 1923, when the right wing is expelled.
-The party has already lost half of its membership, but the Bolchevisation progresses.
+The general secretary, Frossard, leaves the party in January 1923, when the right-wing is expelled.
+The party has already lost half of its membership, but the Bolshevisation progresses.
 In 1924, friends and partisans of the Trotsky are expelled or leave.
 Then the last vestiges of the old socialist organisation disappear; priority is given to the formation of factory cells while the number of functionaries grows along with their authority.

 Often these groups include outstanding personalities but they are isolated, acting on the fringe of a party which is itself an extreme minority in the working class.
 Latent divergences become more precise; circa 1930, groups appear which denounce the USSR as state capitalist and Trotsky as a bureaucrat in exile.

-The political crisis culminates on the 6th of February, 1934, when the rightist leagues come close to storming the Parliament (6).
-Real or not, the fascist threat arouses the Left.
+The political crisis culminates on the 6th February 1934, when the rightist leagues come close to storming the Parliament.6 Real or not, the fascist threat arouses the Left.
 A general strike is called and demonstrations of socialists and communists converge and fraternise, but the leaderships remain frozen in their positions.
 The decisive signal for a change will come from Moscow.

-In May, 1934, Pravda comments favourably upon a socialist-communist alliance against fascism.
+In May 1934, Pravda comments favourably upon a socialist-communist alliance against fascism.
 The CP takes the hint and promotes the issue.
-In June, SP and CP sign a pact of united action and the CP even alludes to a possible merger.
-Only yesterday a "social traitor", the naive Leon Blum is bewildered by this somersault and display of good will, but more is to come.
-In October the Stalinist charm is turned on the Radical Party and Thorez plants the seeds for a popular front.
+In June, the SP and CP sign a pact of united action and the CP even alludes to a possible merger.
+Only yesterday a "social traitor", the naïve Leon Blum is bewildered by this somersault and display of good will, but more is to come.
+In October the Stalinist charm is turned on the Radical Party and Thorez plants the seeds for a Popular Front.
 Another move from Moscow accelerates the process.

 The CP adopts the new line immediately and its newly-discovered patriotism seals the alliance with the Radical Party.
-The Popular Front - - SP, CP, Radical Party, and the unions -- is born.
+The Popular Front – SP, CP, Radical Party, and the unions – is born.
 Thanks to the inexhaustible good will of the Stalinists, the program is palatable to the Radicals, for it contains many of the platitudes they have brandished now and then for decades but few precise demands.
-The working class is promised a shorter work week without loss of pay and various measures promising restoration of its purchasing power.
+The working class is promised a shorter work-week without loss of pay and various measures promising restoration of its purchasing power.
 The war industry will be nationalised and the Bank of France reformed.
 The economy will be stimulated and made more equitable fiscally.
 Naturally, the Popular Front wants "peace with security".
-Needs of minorities (women, colonials) are forgotten.
+The needs of minorities (women, colonials) are forgotten.

 The French "New Deal" does not imperil property rights or impair the functioning of capitalism; but the obtuse French Right will sabotage this last-ditch attempt at the modernisation of French capitalism.

-On the 9th of June, 1936, Trotsky writes that "the French revolution has begun."
+On the 9th June 1936, Trotsky writes that "the French revolution has begun."
 In July, he states "that the workers exerted a grandiose pressure on the ruling class, but did not carry it to the end," and he predicts a second wave.
-There will be no second wave.
-(8)
+There will be no second wave.8

-In June, 1936, the workers' action compelled the bourgeoisie to grant within a few days more reforms than in the past half century.
-As Blum regretfully acknowledged, the factory sit-ins were an obvious breach of legality, but the workers stopped there, and remained within the limits defined by both parties and unions, which they had joined in mass without challenge to the leadership.
-Local committees of the Popular Front were comprised only of delegates of various organisations, and were not embryos of counter power.
+In June 1936, the workers' action compelled the bourgeoisie to grant within a few days more reforms than in the past half-century.
+As Blum regretfully acknowledged, the factory sit-ins were an obvious breach of legality, but the workers stopped there, and remained within the limits defined by both parties and unions, which they had joined en masse without challenge to the leadership.
+Local committees of the Popular Front were comprised only of delegates of various organisations, and were not embryos of counter-power.
 The workers apparently believed that fascism could be defeated by abandoning the class struggle, through an alliance with the enlightened sections of the ruling class.

-The Revolutionaries from 1934 to the end of the war The rallying of the Stalinists to national defence and the class collaboration of the Popular Front provoke angry reactions and denunciations from the group or tendencies to the left of the traditional workers' parties.
+The rallying of the Stalinists to national defence and the class-collaboration of the Popular Front provoke angry reactions and denunciations from the groups or tendencies to the left of the traditional workers' parties.
 Despite deep differences, they are able sometimes to join in uneasy common actions (participation in class-struggle groups in the unions, meetings against the war, against the Moscow trials and the repression in Republican Spain), but further unity is unthinkable between Marxists and anarchists, for example, without speaking of the perennial problem of the defence of the USSR.
 They differ also in their analysis of the situation: was the Popular Front already a defeat for the working class, or was it a revolutionary movement betrayed by the workers' parties?

 One can divide the leftists into three categories: 1) the anarchists; 2) organisations issuing from the communist current: the Trotskyists (which will be dealt with summarily), the International Communist Left (Bordiguists) and l'Union Communiste; and 3) the Socialist Left (PSOP).
 L'Union Communiste and the PSOP disappear after the beginning of the war.
 The Bordiguists, with two new groups, the GRP-UCI and RKD-CR, will maintain the internationalist traditions against all imperialism during the course of the war.

 In 1937, the biggest organisation is l'Union Anarchiste with its weekly Le Libertaire (founded in 1895).
-Much smaller is the FAF (Federation Anarchiste de Langue Francaise); its publication Terre Libre is very critical of what it considers the betrayal of anarchist principles by the leadership of the CNT-FAI in Spain.
-Some anarcho-syndicalists have chosen isolation within a minuscule trade-union federation, the CGT-SR (Confederation Generale du Travail-Syndicaliste-R"švolutionnaire), affiliated with the IAW.
-Other anarchists are active in the pacifist movement and other single-issue groups (birth control, "free love" etc.).
-Given the fluidity of the anarchist groups and their multiple affiliations, it is impossible to differentiate between steady militants and mere readers-of-the press.
+Much smaller is the FAF (Fédération Anarchiste de Langue Française); its publication Terre Libre is very critical of what it considers the betrayal of anarchist principles by the leadership of the CNT-FAI in Spain.
+Some anarcho-syndicalists have chosen isolation within a minuscule trade-union federation, the CGT-SR (Confederation Generale du Travail-Syndicalistes Révolutionnaires), affiliated with the IAW.
+Other anarchists are active in the pacifist movement and other single-issue groups (birth control, "free love", etc.).
+Given the fluidity of the anarchist groups and their multiple affiliations, it is impossible to differentiate between steady militants and mere readers of the press.
 All tendencies compounded, the anarchists have a sizeable and dispersed audience throughout France.

 When war breaks out, Le Libertaire is not outlawed but ceases publication, unwilling to play along with heavy censorship.
-The militants follow their own inclinations: some leave France, others obey the mobilisations orders, and a few refuse the draft and will spend years in military jails.
-France "at war for democracy" develops a vast repressive system which Vichy and the Nazis will inherit and refine: some anarchists rejoin Stalinists and foreign anti fascists in concentration camps.
-After the French-German armistice, France is divided into two zones, and communications are difficult until the total occupation of the Nazis in November, 1942.
+The militants follow their own inclinations: some leave France, others obey the mobilisation order, and a few refuse the draft and will spend years in military jails.
+France "at war for democracy" develops a vast repressive system which the Vichy and the Nazis will inherit and refine: some anarchists rejoin Stalinists and foreign anti-fascists in concentration camps.
+After the French-German armistice, France is divided into two zones, and communications are difficult until the total occupation of the Nazis in November 1942.